tstromberg/sigstore-the-local-way/README.md

 go install github.com/google/trillian/cmd/createtree@latest
 ```

-Start the log server:
+Start the [log_server](https://rgdd.medium.com/observations-from-a-trillian-play-date-451bccc0aac6), which will provides Trillian API to both Rekor and the Certificate Transparency frontends (also referred to as personalities):

 ```shell
 $HOME/go/bin/trillian_log_server -http_endpoint=localhost:8090 -rpc_endpoint=localhost:8091 --logtostderr
 ```

-Start the log signer:
+Start the log signer, which periodically checks the database and [sequences the data into a merkle tree](https://rgdd.medium.com/trillian-log-sequencing-demystified-a3b5097b6547):

 ```shell
 $HOME/go/bin/trillian_log_signer --logtostderr --force_master --http_endpoint=localhost:8190 -rpc_endpoint=localhost:8191
 ```

 The Trillian system is multi-tenant and can support multiple independent Merkle trees.
-Create the tree, and save the resulting log_id for future use:
+Run this command to send a gRPC request to create a tree and save the log_id for future use:

 ```shell
 $HOME/go/bin/createtree --admin_server localhost:8091 | tee $HOME/sigstore-local/trillian.log_id